1.6. Status and Error Logging

 A non-default logger should be created and attached to the context object prior to any other SUNDIALS calls in order to capture all log events.

-Error or warning logs are a single line output with an error or warning message
+Error or warning logs are a single line output with an error or warning message of the form

 [level][rank][scope][label] message describing the error or warning